Medical Advantage Podcast Ep. 40: Who athenaOne® EHR is Right for and How to Make it Better

 Medical professionals holding a conversation

-Like most electronic health record (EHR) systems, athenaOne® training modules include foundational educational materials to establish best practices.
-While Athena training manuals are helpful, customized strategies, such as an Athena EMR cheat sheets help to maximize return on investment (ROI) and avoid user frustration that often leads to burnout.
-By creating a personalized training program […]
+Like most EHR vendors, athenahealth includes training modules with foundational educational materials created to establish best practices.
+While Athena training manuals do help, supplemental instruction maximizes return on investment (ROI) and mitigates user frustration that often leads to burnout.
+By creating a personalized training program that focuses on organizational goals, stakeholder expectations, but especially the […]

 Read More